ALL ABOUT LEMONGRASS OIL

 Lemongrass Essential Oil is derived from the steam distillation of the fresh or partly dried Lemongrass leaves.
 After distillation, the oil ranges in color from yellow to amber and exudes a fresh, sweet, grassy and citrus-like aroma.

-USES FOR LEMONGRASS OIL
+USES OF LEMONGRASS OIL

 The uses for Lemongrass Essential Oil are abundant, ranging from medicinal and odorous to cosmetic.
 Its many forms include oils, gels, lotions, soaps, shampoos, sprays, and candle making.